Neidan: The Three Treasures

 When the "three treasures" are internally maintained, along with a balance of yin and yang, it is possible to achieve a healthy body and longevity, which are the main goals of internal alchemy (Ching 1996, 395).

 Jing

-Jing "essence" referring to the energies of the physical body.
-Based upon the idea that death was caused by depleting one's jing, Daoist internal alchemy claimed that preserving jing allowed one to achieve longevity, if not immortality.
+Jing "essence" referring to the primordial energies of the physical body.
+Based upon the idea that death and illness are caused by over straining and stressing of one's mind and body leads to the depletion of one's jing, Daoist internal alchemy claims that preserving jing allows one to have a long, healthy and happy life, known classically as longevity in Chinese thought, if not immortality.

 Qi

 Qi or ch'i is defined as the "natural energy of the universe" and manifests in everyone and everything.
-By means of internal alchemy, Taoists strive to obtain a positive flow of qi through the body in paths moving to each individual organ.
+By means of internal alchemy, Taoists strive to maintain a positive free flow of qi through the body in paths or meridians moving to each individual organ. as Stagnation of qi is a primary or root cause of many health conditions in traditional Chinese thinking.

-Healing practices such as acupuncture, massage, cupping and herbal medicines are believed to open up the qi meridians throughout the body so that the qi can flow freely.
+Healing practices such as acupuncture, Tui na, cupping and herbal medicines are believed to open up the qi meridians throughout the body so that the qi can flow freely.
 Keeping qi in balance and flowing throughout the body promotes health; imbalance can lead to sickness.

 Shen

 Shen is the original spirit of the body.
+To have good Shen is to look vital and glowing on the surface of the skin and the gloss and spark seen in the eyes.
+It is the hue on the leaf of a tree.
 Taoists try to become conscious of shen through contemplative practices, including meditation.